Earth Science Education

 Stony Brook University offers three programs registered and approved by the New York State Education Department for individuals seeking New York State certification to teach earth and space sciences in secondary schools, grades 7 – 12.

-The undergraduate route to leads to provisional certification and can be accomplished through one of the following paths:
+The undergraduate route to leads to initial certification and can be accomplished through one of the following paths:

 - completion of Bachelor of Artsrequirements in Earth and Space Sciences/ Science Education track with additional education courses.